Co-operation instead of competition, generosity instead of greed, patience instead of haste, and sufficiency instead of indulgence.

 • Shamanism should be read by anyone interested in understanding what is meant by Shamanism.

 I have experienced several NDEs and it is an interesting area for me to research.
-One of my experiences is related in this short description of an operation gone wrong at Korat AB, Thailand.
+One of my experiences is related in the note at the bottom of the right column.
 Much is now written on the subject and more people are coming forward with their stories; the following sites are full of such accounts.

 We all probably do some type of meditation without realizing it, but it can be beneficial in many ways to take it a step further.